In the midst of a global crisis, adjusting your sales approach is key to not just surviving but thriving.

 Fast forward to today, and the view from the eye of the storm is bleak.
 As one analyst recently put it, “The near term economic outlook is terrible.”
 But opportunities do exist for those who are prepared to adapt, particularly when it comes to your sales approach.

 Most experienced salespeople agree that how you sell needs to change to some degree to be successful in a downturn.
 It is well-known that the skills that make you successful in a strong economy can work against you in a recession.
-The challenge lies in identifying specifically how to adjust your selling approach.
+The challenge of recession proofing your business lies in identifying specifically how to adjust your selling approach.

 This is something salespeople need to get a handle on so they can pivot before the opportunities are lost.
 The concerns that are now top-of-mind for most decision-makers suggest that every dollar in your pipeline is at risk.
 This is regardless of what the client has told you, regardless of the signed contract that you have, and regardless of the positive messages being given out to the market by your client about the strength of their company.